rh-marketingops/fluvii/README.md

         FLUVII_AUTH_KAFKA_USERNAME=my_cool_username
         ```

-## Configuration precidence
+## Configuration precedence

-Under the hood, Fluvii uses `Pydantic`, and as such, follows its rules for configuration precidence for each config value.
+Under the hood, Fluvii uses `Pydantic`, and as such, follows its rules for configuration precedence for each config value.

 Do note that the configs only populate with actual defined values at each step, so non-defined values won't overwrite
 previously defined ones unless you specifically define them to be empty.

 Here's
-the order from highest precidence to lowest (higher supercedes anything below it):
+the order from highest precedence to lowest (higher supercedes anything below it):

 1. config object with direct arguments handed to a Factory
 2. environment variable